Workspace access

 If you can't see a user in the list, you can just use the search bar at the top.

-Workspace admins have global access to any workspace.
-Regardless of the role they have, they should have access to the builder and will always have the highest permissions for a workspace.
+Organisation admins have global access to any workspace.
+They always have builder access and the highest permissions for a workspace.

 Creators 🔒